 What is Pseudonymization?

-The General Data Protection Regulation (GDPR) is now in effect, with strong requirements to protect the personal data of European Union (EU) data subjects “by design and by default.“ Though the GDPR doesn’t contain detailed technical requirements for data security, it does call out the use of pseudonymization as an appropriate mechanism for data protection.
+The General Data Protection Regulation (GDPR) is now in effect, with strong requirements to protect the personal data of European Union (EU) data subjects “by design and by default.“ Although the GDPR doesn’t contain detailed technical requirements for data security, it does mention pseudonymization as an appropriate mechanism for data protection and deidentification.
 So, what is pseudonymization?

 Pseudonymization is defined in Article 4(5) of the GDPR as: